jarusll/the-logs/index.md

 Java browsing perspective in Eclipse, just what I was looking for.
 Installed vim keybinds and now just have to get comfortable with eclipse keybinds.

-*But I am busting with curiosity* - Anne, Anne With An E
+*But I am bursting with curiosity* - Anne, Anne With An E

 Setup the absolute(maybe) perfect environment for java in Eclipse, almost close to smalltalk with Java browsing perspective.
 The scrapbook page is one of the best features.